xmavv/frontendMentor_signup_form/README.md

 A bit responsive design, different styles, font-sizes, flexbox on smartphone screen

-Also I added an success (tic) icon, when input inside form is correctly filled, there wasn't such one default, feel free to use it
+Also I added an success (tic) icon, when input inside form is correctly filled, there wasn't such one default, feel free to use it (remember to add background-size: 24px; cause my svg isn't that good, this would fix it)

 ### Useful resources